BetaMac/alma/AI Learning Agent System - Development Roadmap.md

 # AI Learning Agent System Development Roadmap

+## Project Context
+This is a personal learning project focused on understanding and developing AI agent systems.
+The primary goals are:
+1. Learning about building and coordinating AI-based software systems
+2. Understanding agent-based architectures and their interactions
+3. Experimenting with different approaches to AI system development
+4. Creating a foundation for future specialized AI agent implementations

+This context influences our priorities, focusing on learning and experimentation rather than production-grade features.

 ## Current Focus: Streaming Implementation
 ### Priority Tasks
 - [ ] Implement streaming for analytical tasks